vilkkiE/gamestore/README.md

 There shouldn't be a database in git so you need to create one yourself (with "python manage.py migrate") and then register as a developer and add the test game (URL: http://payments.webcourse.niksula.hut.fi/ ).

 Using it is quite simple.
 You can sign in with Facebook or register as a player.
 If you register as a player you need to activate your email.
 Then you can login and purchase games.

+NOTE: I deleted the settings.py file because it contained sensitive information about the facebook app and heroku settings so no one can tamper with them.
+Running the program locally isn't possible, but you can check the code here.
+Also you can go to the heroku app if you want to try the website out.